GeoMOER/moer-bsc-mpg-proximate-sensing/docs/units/_unit06/SoSe2026/unit06-02_projects.md

 - Keep a **working log** as you go: what you searched for, what you read, what you tried, what worked and what didn't.
 Include rough time estimates (e.g. *literature research ~4h, sensor wiring ~2h*).
 - Each person is **primarily responsible for one task**.
 Individual contributions must be clearly identifiable.
 - The final deliverable is a **GitLab page** for each project and its associated features (tasks) that is detailed enough for others to reproduce your work — a step-by-step guide (for technical tasks) or a structured report (for analysis tasks).
 Include technical diagrams and make sure all connections and steps are unambiguous.
+- the working log and the github page should together be around 4000 to 8000 words (incl. code if applicable)

+# Deadline

+19th August 2026

 ### Use of generative AI